Philippines · duration itinerary

 Insider tips

-- ◆Manila traffic can be intense; factor in extra travel time for all journeys.
+- ◆Manila traffic can be intense; factor in extra travel time.

 - ◆Stay hydrated by drinking plenty of bottled water.

-- ◆Be open to trying diverse street food, but choose vendors that appear clean and popular.
+- ◆Be open to trying street food, but choose vendors with good hygiene.

 Packing highlights